Flexible Pavements of Ohio (FPO) Design Resources

 Pavement Design Software

 PaveXpress is a free web-based pavement design tool available for use by local agencies, engineers and architects who need a reliable way to quickly determine the necessary pavement thickness for a given section of roadway or project.
-PaveXpress creates technically sound pavement structural designs for both flexible and rigid pavements based on widely accepted industry standards from the American Association of State Highway Transportation Officials (AASHTO).
+PaveXpress creates technically sound pavement structural designs for both asphalt and concrete pavements based on widely accepted industry standards from the American Association of State Highway Transportation Officials (AASHTO).

 Select the link for additional information and to access PaveXpress.